18F/unit-testing-node/_pages/components/slack-client.md

   will have access to the `resolve` and `reject` callbacks passed to the outer `Promise` callback.

-## <a name='promises-gotcha-0'></a>`Promise` gotcha #0: not calling `resolve` or `reject`
+## <a name='promises-gotcha-0'></a>Promise gotcha #0: not calling `resolve` or `reject`

-The first thing to remember about `Promises` is that you _must_ call one of `resolve` or `reject` in order to conclude the process.
+The first thing to remember about `Promises` is that you _must_ call either `resolve` or `reject` in order to conclude the process.
 These are analogous to `return` or `throw`, respectively.
 The `Promise` will happily run to completion if you do `return` or `throw`, but the code waiting on the `Promise` will never see the result.

-A less-than-perfect analogy (since Node.js is single threaded) is to think of a `Promise` as a new thread, and `resolve` and `reject` the synchronization mechanisms.
-As we see with the call to `handleResponse`, these callbacks can be delegated to other functions as arguments.
+A less-than-perfect analogy (since Node.js is single threaded) is to think of a `Promise` as a new thread, and `resolve` and `reject` as the synchronization mechanisms.
+As you can see with the call to `handleResponse`, these callbacks can be delegated to other functions as arguments.
 The code launching the `Promise` doesn't care when `resolve` or `reject` is called, or by what, only that they're called so the process can resume.

 ## Finishing the HTTP request

-We've got just a tiny bit more to do to complete our HTTP(S) request.
+You've got just a tiny bit more to do to complete the HTTP(S) request.
 Add the following to finish the `Promise` function:

 ```js